charliemurry/grad-IO/README.md

 De Loecker, Jan, and Frederic Warzynski.
 "Markups and firm-level export status." _American economic review_ 102.6 (2012): 2437-71.

+Dunne, Timothy, Mark J. Roberts, and Larry Samuelson.
+"Patterns of firm entry and exit in US manufacturing industries." _The RAND journal of Economics_ (1988): 495-515.

 #### Some Applications
 De Loecker, Jan, and Jan Eeckhout.
 "The rise of market power and the macroeconomic implications."
 No. w23687. _National Bureau of Economic Research_, 2017.